-How Weather Conditions Affect HuntingJanuary 6th, 2012
+How Weather Conditions Affect HuntingJanuary 6th, 2012 by Grant Woods

 It’s warmer than normal across most of the whitetails’ range.
 Warm weather during January is usually associated with swirling winds.
 Looking at the weather forecast below, the wind direction will go around the compass during the next day or so at my place.
 That makes hunting conditions tough.